kimjose/Referral-system/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any questions, suggestions, or feedback, please reach out to the project maintainers at tumhis@tum.ac.ke.
+If you have any questions, suggestions, or feedback, please reach out to the project maintainers at info@appsoft.africa.

 Thank you for using the referral system!